Your complete guide to gas and electricity in Ireland

 What about the electricity credit?

-In Budget 2024, the Government announced that residential electricity customers would get a €450 credit to help with electricity bills.
+In Budget 2025, the Government announced that residential electricity customers would get a €250 credit to help with electricity bills.

-It will be paid in three instalments of €150; the first on 1st December 2023, the second on 1st January 2024 and the third on 1st March 2024.
+It will be paid in two instalments of €125; the first in December 2024, the second in January 2025.

-You won’t miss out on the government’s one-off electricity credit either if you switch plans.
+You won’t miss out on the government’s electricity credit either if you switch plans.
 Your old supplier can apply it to your closing bill or pay it into your bank account, so you won’t lose a penny of support.

 Managing your energy payments